MrAntares/roBrowserLegacy/doc/Start.md

 You can set up your own `index.html` / integrate roBrowser into your website as well based on the .examples/ and this example above.

-### Start websocket proxy
-- run `wsproxy -p 5999 -a 127.0.0.1:6900,127.0.0.1:6121,127.0.0.1:5121`

-Again, for more info read [the wsProxy Readme](https://github.com/herenow/wsProxy#readme)!
-Also don't forget to start your game server!

-Note: Most of the browsers nowadays don't support mixed security, so either use `https` & `wss` everywhere or `http` & `ws`.
-Some browsers recently started to disable non-secure websocket calls, so `https` & `wss` is highly recommended if you are using roBrowser on a non-local/open server.
-To start wsProxy in secure mode (`wss`), you need to have the key and chain files for your certificate and use the following command:
-- `wsproxy -p 5999 -a 127.0.0.1:6900,127.0.0.1:6121,127.0.0.1:5121 -s -k your/path/to/privkey.pem -c your/path/to/fullchain.pem`

 ### Enjoy!
 - Access to `http://localhost:8000/examples/api-online-frame.html` with your browser